MikeOSS and the New Bargaining Power in Legal AI

 A general counsel in Um’s analysis said it plainly: “If a firm isn’t cannibalizing its own inefficient billable hours, we will find a firm that will.”

 Take that as a forecast.
-Clients already have alternatives.
-They are signalling what happens if you do not act first.
+Clients already have alternatives, and they are signalling what happens if you do not act first.

 If you are asking the right questions, you are already ahead.
 A Cleary senior partner advised: envision the business that would put yours out of business.
 This explains the threat faster than any market analysis.